Knotx/knotx-launcher/README.md

 Consult [HOCON specification](https://github.com/typesafehub/config/blob/master/HOCON.md) to explore all possibilities.

 Knot.x Stack defines its own [`application.conf`](https://github.com/Knotx/knotx-stack/blob/master/knotx-stack-manager/src/main/packaging/conf/application.conf)
-that uses all configuration possibilities (includes, substitution etc).
+that uses all configuration possibilities (includes, substitution etc) and provides documentation (in comments) on how to configure Knot.x instance details.

 ### System properties
 As mentioned above, you can reference any configuration object or property using `${var}` syntax.
 Thanks to the HOCON capabilities